Creating an economic landscape for a better and brighter future.

 Dunwoody Gives Restaurants New Options for Outdoor Dining

 On May 11, the Dunwoody City Council unanimously approved a resolution to allow restaurants to add or expand outdoor operations.
 The vote creates a special temporary permit to help restaurants meet social distancing requirements designed to protect against COVID-19.
 Click here to link to the permit application.
-Click here to read more details.
+Click here to read details about the Painted Picnic Table Project.

 Company Contact List for COVID-19 Supplies